-Table 9 Web Configurator Icons in the Title Bar
+Table 13 Web Configurator Icons in the Title Bar

-ICON DESCRIPTION Wizard Wizard : Click this icon to open screens where you can configure the Zyxel Device's time zone and WiFi settings.
+able 13 Web Configurator icons in the little Bar ICON DESCRIPTION Wizard Wizard : Click this icon to open screens where you can configure the Zyxel Device's time zone and WiFi settings.
 Theme: Click this icon to select a color that you prefer and apply it to the Web Configurator.
 Theme Theme Language Language: Select the language you prefer.
 Restart Restart: Click this icon to reboot the Zyxel Device without turning the power off.
 Logout Logout: Click this icon to log out of the Web Configurator.